ToF-/bowling-score-lisp/src/processing-input-games.md

 For instance, processing the list `(3 2 4 0 4 3 4 1 8 5 0 1 7 1 8)` should result the list `(4 16 17)`.
 Why?

 - the first number indicates 3 games to process.
-The data for these 3 games is formed by the list `(2 4 0 4 3 4 1 8 5 0 1 7 1 8)`
+The data for these 3 games is formed by the list `(2 4 0 4 3 4 1 8 5 0 1 7 1 8)`.
-- the first number the first game has 2 rolls: `(4 2)` and the rest to process is the list `(4 3 4 1 8 5 0 1 7 1 8)`
+- the first number the first game has 2 rolls: `(4 2)` for which computing the score will yield `4`.
+The rest to process is the list `(4 3 4 1 8 5 0 1 7 1 8)`.
-- the second game has 4 rolls: `(3 4 1 8)` and the rest to process it the list `(5 0 1 7 1 8)`
+- the second game has 4 rolls: `(3 4 1 8)` for which computing the score will yield `16`.
+The rest to process it the list `(5 0 1 7 1 8)`
-- the third game has 5 rolls: `(0 1 7 1 8)` and the rest to process is the empty list, and we are done.
+- the third game has 5 rolls: `(0 1 7 1 8)` for a score of `17` and the rest to process is the empty list, which will end the process.

 We are going to write this function using TDD.